 Focal length: Full-frame around 85-100mm; APS-C around 50-60mm; Four-thirds 40-50mm.

 These are the shortest lenses that will give undistorted closeups.
 They are usually quite ‘fast’ (they have a wide maximum aperture) which makes them good in low light.
-They are tricky to handhold and are best on a tripod.
+But they’re tricky to handhold, so they’re best on a tripod.

-These lenses seem to flatten perspective (which is good for strong, graphic compositions) and let you get nice shallow depth of field effects.
+These lenses seem to flatten perspective (which is good for strong, graphic compositions) and they let you get nice shallow depth of field effects.
+You’ll need to be accurate with your focusing.

-If you’re using a Canon or Nikon crop sensor camera, a 50mm f/1.8 lens – which would be a standard lens on a full frame body – makes an excellent, affordable medium telephoto.
+If your camera has an APS-C or Super 35 sensor, a 50mm f/1.8 lens – which would be a standard lens on a ‘full frame’ body – makes an excellent, affordable medium telephoto.

 Focal length: Full-frame, 135mm and above.
 APS-C 85mm and above.
 Four-thirds, 60mm and above.